HL7-DaVinci/dtr/readme.md

 >Assuming you have completed the above.
 You should be able to send a request from the CRD Request Generator in order for the SMART app to launch by clicking the `Patient Select:` button to pre-populate the inputs.
 Choose a `Device, Service, or Medication Request` from the drop-down for one of the patients, then click anywhere in the row corresponding to the patient for whom you selected a `Device, Service, or Medication Request`.
 The data will be prefetched and you can send the request by pressing the `Submit` button.
 You should get a CDS Hooks Card back.
 Click the SMART link button for `Order Form` and you should see a login screen.
 Login with whatever user you've registered, and the SMART App should proceed to launch.

+## CDex Task-Based Launch
+An implementation of the [CDex task-based launch](https://hl7.org/fhir/us/davinci-cdex/task-based-approach.html#using-da-vinci-dtr-to-complete-the-questionnaire) is available.
+This launch is available at `/launch-cdex?iss=<FHIR server>&launch=<launch id>`.

+A launch helper form is available at `/cdex`.
+If running locally, this is available at http://localhost:3005/cdex

 ## Building Releases

 Official releases are built automatically, but you may test the process or roll your own similar to the following: